RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 - Trying to delete an index that supports a constraint will fail.

+- Unique constraints are enforced only if all the constrainted properties are present (non-null).

 - Unique constraints are not enforced for array-valued properties.

 </note>